ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 # You are supernatural beings with supernatural needs
-- tons of editing
-- vitamin
+- edits done
 When we feel drained, we've found that we can also supplement ourselves directly through our surroundings or indirectly through meditation.
 We are supernatural beings with supernatural needs, what is best for the human body isn't enough for us.

 Some may call this "energy vampires", but we disagree.
 Deities have the ability to pull nutrients from their surroundings, it is so natural you don't even have to think about it.
-So if you are "malnurished", or feeling drained you are naturally going to absorb nurishment from your surroundings, including your humans.
-This can leave them feeling drained and exhausted.
-Its imperitive that your humans take daily multi-vitamins at minimum.
+So if you are "malnourished", or feeling drained you are naturally going to absorb nourishment from your surroundings, including your humans.
+This can leave you both feeling exhausted.
+Its imperative that your humans take daily multi-vitamins at minimum, and you've got to take care of yourself too.

+We've had a lot of success by encouraging spiritual beings to gain access to halogen's from the periodic table and common electrolytes.
+Tap water contains the halogens fluorine (F) and chlorine (Cl), and you can access bromine (Br) in many swimming pools.
+Bromine can be the hardest to access, but we've learned that it gives spiritual beings incredible relief if you know where to find it.
+Sodium is an electrolyte that is readily available, but magnesium and potassium may be more difficult to get a hold of.

+        a.
+Drink a glass of tap water and take a multi-vitamin
+        b.
+Go outside daily, or leave a window cracked.
+Spend an hour outside if its been a while, but a few minutes a day can do wonders
+        c.
+Get access to some Epsom salts and try to pick up some potassium chloride to add to the mix
+        d.
+Tour local swimming pools, Bromine is tricky to find but if you take a look around and find that some pools are more relaxing than others, then the sensation you feel is caused by Bromine.
+Soak there as needed for about 20 minutes.

-Proactively surrouding yourself with nutritious sources will improve your comfort and mood considerably.
-Please take some time out of your day and travel to the following places, spend 5 minutes in each place:
+The steps above are essential to your well-being, but there are other ways to improve your lifestyle.
+Proactively surrounding yourself with nutritious sources will improve your comfort and mood considerably, visit the following places for a few minutes each:

- 1. Produce section at the grocery store
+        a.
+Go to the produce section at the grocery store
- 2. Spice section at the grocery store
+        b.
+Go to the spice section at the grocery store
- 3. The tea section at the grocery store
+        c.
+Go to the tea section at the grocery store
- 4. Vitamin Shoppe or GNC
+        d.
+Go to a Vitamin Shoppe or GNC
- 5. Biggest crystal store you know
+        e.
+Go to the biggest crystal store you know
- 6. The pharmacy at CVS, Walgreens or Walmart
+        f.
+Go to the pharmacy at CVS, Walgreens or Walmart
- 7. The Periodic Table of Elements - insert table

 If you are unable or unwilling to go directly, you can also envision yourself in each of these places for a moderate energy boost.
 Try imagining yourself in the produce section at a grocery store, walk through the aisles slowly, take in all of the oranges, grapefruit and apples, the cabbage, lettuce, leeks, carrots, black berries and blue berries, just envision yourself absorbing these things.
 Go over to the spice section, stand in front of it and just take it all in.
 If it feels good to you, keep going!
 Just imagine yourself slowly walking down the aisles of each place above.

+The last two items on the second list might raise eyebrows, why would you need to visit a crystal store and a pharmacy?
+Crystals and minerals of all kinds seem to impact spiritual moods, many humans recognize this and maintain small collections.
+We're speculating that this is also a form of nutrition for you, and because we can't test it individually we just opted to throw the book at it.
+Visit the crystal store and your spiritual body will take what it needs.
+Similarly, the pharmacy is a treasure trove of unique substances that may support your well-being, you can make pharmacy visits to absorb various medicines to improve your outlook and lifestyle.

 # Target Audience
 So far, we have begun to tackle the dark cloud, eliminated ghosts and provided options for you to nurish yourselves.
 While the dark cloud exercise may take weeks depending on the size of your spirit team, the ghosts are eliminated instantly.
 You're whats left.
 This book is written to you and your human conterparts, if you are still reading by now you are what I consider a deity.